Posted on: July 31, 2025

 How Long Does It Take to Complete OSHA 30?

-OSHA 30 is named as such because 30 reflects the length of the training.
-OSHA requires 30 full hours of instructional time, not counting breaks, tests, travel, or administrative tasks like attendance.
+OSHA 30 is named as such to reflect the length of the training.
+OSHA requires 30 full hours of instructional time to earn the card, not counting breaks, tests, travel, or administrative tasks like attendance.

 One of the benefits of taking an online OSHA 30 course is that you can spend more time with the material if you want or need it.
-However, due to OSHA's requirement, you will have to sit through at least 30 instructional hours.
-Computer-based courses have a timer to ensure you meet this requirement.
+Unfortunately, you can’t spend less; due to OSHA's requirement, computer-based courses must have a timer on each page that paces you to meet the 30 instructional hour minimum.

-There's another factor for how long an OSHA 30 course will take.
-Since it's regulated by federal labor law, breaks are required, and there are limits on the number of hours per day you can train – even if you're taking the course online.
+Additionally, since OSHA Outreach courses are regulated by federal labor law, breaks are required, and there are limits on the number of hours per day you can train – even if you're taking the course online.

 Students can spend a max of 7.5 hours with the course material per day (instructional time), and there have to be at least 8 hours between long sessions.
 Obviously, you'll usually have more than eight, but that's the minimum.